 The IIFP Quality Assurance Coordinator Managerat the facility is appointed by reports to the COO/PM with concurrence of the INIS RAQD.
 The QA Coordinator reports to the COO/PM, but also has an reporting and interacting relationship with the RAQDEngineering, Training, and Plant Manager, and other IIFP facility managers, and INIS QA corporate staff, on matters of QA policies, new QA requirements, and overall QA performance.
 The QA Coordinator Manager is responsible for establishing and maintaining the IIFP QA Program.
 Line management and their staff are responsible for ensuring implementation of the QA Program and compliance with the Program.
-The QA Coordinator Manager position is independent from operational and safety organizations.
-The Coordinator QA Manager has the responsibility and authority to elevate and report any ESH-QA unresolved related concerns to the IIFP President and the Corporate QA Manager.
+The QA Coordinator-Manager position is independent from operational and safety organizations.
+The Coordinator QA Manager has theresponsibility and authority to elevate and report any ESH-QA unresolved related concerns to the IIFP President.
+The IIFP President is ultimately responsible for QA.
 The IIFP QA Manager is responsible to ensure that such QA concerns will be followed through to resolution and documentation. -corporate management including the INIS President/CEO.

 The IIFP QA Coordinator Manager also ensures and oversees the implementation and maintenance of the plant performance assessment and action tracking program relative to ESH and QA.compliance with the program elements identified in Chapter 11 of the License Application and the Quality Assurance Program Description, Appendix A of the License Application.
-Those elements include the QA program; qualification and certification of personnel; work control; design control; procurement document control; instructions, procedures, and drawings; document control; control of purchased items and services; identification and control of materials, parts, and components; control of special processes; test control; inspection; control of measuring and test equipment; inspection, test, and operating status: control of nonconforming items; corrective actions; and audits/assessments.
+Those elements include the QA program; qualification and certification of personnel; work control: design control; procurement document control; instructions, procedures, and drawings; document control; control of purchased items and services; identification and control of materials, parts, and components; control of special processes; test control; inspection; control of materials, corrective actions; and audits/assessments.

 The QA Manager has plant shutdown authority in matters relative to QA, and ensures through the Plant Manager and COO that such shutdowns are implemented in a safe and orderly manner.
-The QA Manager, or designee, must approve the restart of any operation shutdown by reasons of QA matters or by the QA function.
+The QA Manager. or designee, must approve the restart of any operation shutdown by reasons of QA matters or by the QA function.